How To Treat Panic Attacks And Manage Them

 - Numbness or tingling sensations

-These symptoms are fairly common and most people will report that they have experienced one or more in response to severe stress at least once in his or her lifetime.
-They shouldn't be underestimated in terms of unpleasantness, though, and may indicate disorders such as Generalized Anxiety Disorder and Social Anxiety Disorder.
+These symptoms are fairly common, and most people will report that they have experienced one or more in response to severe stress at least once in their lifetime.
+They shouldn't be underestimated in terms of unpleasantness, though, and under certain circumstances, they can indicate disorders such as Generalized Anxiety Disorder, Social Anxiety Disorder, or Panic Disorder.

-A panic attack, however, is characterized by some or all of the above symptoms, plus the following:
+A panic attack is characterized by some or all of the above symptoms, plus the following criteria: